-The organization already hired an offensive-minded head coach in Matt Nagy, who, in turn, brought along a brilliant collegiate coach in Mark Helfrich to become the Bears' new offensive coordinator (and add some spread principles).
+The organization already hired an offensive-minded head coach in Matt Nagy, who in turn brought along a brilliant collegiate coach in Mark Helfrich to become the Bears' new offensive coordinator and add some spread principles.
 It's easy to envision a high-flying offense with these two concocting weekly game plans.
-It's even easier to imagine knowing the talent the team now has in place thanks to free agency.
+It's even easier to imagine knowing the talent the team now has in place.

-General manager Ryan Pace has been busy securing the best toys for Trubisky to play with after boasting one of the league's worst wide receiver corps last season.
+General manager Ryan Pace has been busy securing the best toys for Trubisky to play with after featuring one of the league's worst wide receiver corps last season.

 Allen Robinson is nearly three years removed from a 1,400-yard, 14-touchdown campaign.
 He disappointed in 2016 before tearing an ACL in Week 1 of the following season.
 His rocky path in recent seasons adds perspective since he was still considered the top available wide receiver in free agency.

 Robinson is only 24 years old with the skill set to be a true No. 1 receiver in the Bears offense.